 CODEC GALLERY: JAN 25 – JUN 22, 2019

 OPENING RECEPTION: JAN 25

 Lenka Clayton’s work breaks down and reconstructs everyday situations and commonplace objects.
-In doing so, she helps us to reimagine our understanding of things we encounter and interact with on a daily basis.
+In doing so, she helps us to reimagine our understanding of situations and objects that we encounter and interact with on a daily basis.

-The series, The Distance I Can Be From My Son, tests the comfort level of both mother and child while measuring the distance between them.
+The Distance I Can Be From My Son tests the comfort level of both mother and child while measuring the distance between them.
 At what point does the child feel the urge to return to the mother and when does the mother run after the child?
 When are you both okay with letting go?
-Clayton’s simple experiment illustrates a familiar theme in the relationship between a mother and her child.